primer/brand/.changeset/moody-pears-lie.md

 '@primer/react-brand': minor
 ---

-Use the Bento component to create presentational layouts of content.
+Use the bento to present content in a responsive grid layout.

 ```jsx
 <Bento>